clinicalml/onboarding_human_ai/README.md

 # Demo

-In [demo.ipynb](demo.ipynb) we give an end-to-end example where we load a subset of the imagenet dataset, a pre-trained AI model and then discover regions of the model where the model is really good and describe them.
+In [colab jupyter notebook](https://colab.research.google.com/drive/1tKBkRQ1zupD-LzDHwBER_1FAtlCs2Ct6?usp=sharing) we give an end-to-end example where we load a subset of the imagenet dataset, a pre-trained AI model and then discover regions of the model where the model is really good and describe them.

 More demos will be included later on.